johngustafsson/take-home-challenge/tree-search/READMEJOHN.md

 ## Tests

-Writing tests for the simplest cases before implementing the algorithm.
+Wrote tests for the most simple cases before implementing the algorithm.
 Empty tree, only a root node, and finding a single duplicate at the bottom and finding the shallowest duplicate out of two possible ones.

-More testing to harden the code will follow when the basic algorithm passes.
+Created a simple tree generator, pretty quick and dirty, to be able to test more trees to increase the confidence that the algorithm is correct.
+For a real project it's very useful to have robust generators with a decent set of options for how to create test data.
+It's difficult to hand write and image larger test sets.
+Not to mention humans generally are poor random generators.
+Another approach can be to build a generator that writes to disk, and use those for future testing.
+Similar to how it's useful to have a sample size of real life data to test on.

+Testing could also be expanded upon with benchmark and fuzz tests, since go supports both of those.